NA-Wen/NA-Wen.github.io/_pages/about.md

   - /about.html
 ---

   My name is Yufan Dang (党余凡).
-I’m a coming master’s student at the Department of Computer Science, Tsinghua University (2025-2028), supervised by Zhiyuan Liu.
+I’m a master student at the Department of Computer Science, Tsinghua University (2025-2028), supervised by Zhiyuan Liu.
 I previously completed my undergraduate studies in Tsinghua University, with a double major in Mathematical & Physical Sciences (MPS) and Software Engineering.
   I'm learning around LLM agent and multi agent, and engaged in [ChatDev](https://github.com/OpenBMB/ChatDev) as a main contributor.

   <!-- Holding a strong conviction that "Exploring the essence of intelligence will broaden the boundaries of cognition and contribute to a better world" I am currently strategizing to commence **a Ph.D. journey specializing in NLP/LLM/ML/DL**.
 My goal is to advance my academic pursuits, with the anticipated initiation of this endeavor **in the fall of 2025**.\\ -->